 Tick the box you consider most relevant.
 If you tick the "No" box, your application will not be considered eligible.
-If you tick the "Yes" box, this should be done on the basis of the justification given under question II.2.
+If you tick the "Yes" box, this can only be done on the basis of the justification given under question III.2.

-Question II.4: Specific confirmation for research and educational institute and non-profit making entity
+Specific confirmation for research and educational institutes and non-profit making entities